 “We appreciate the physical heating controls which get upgraded to climate control with heated seats in La Prima models”

 The hybrid Grande Panda has three trim options: Pop, Icon and La Prima.
-All cars get a 10.25-inch central touchscreen with CarPlay and Android Auto integration.
-Pop models keep things retro with steel wheels, and they also forego the roof rails and skid plates which give the higher-grade cars a more rugged look.
-Moving to Icon adds alloy wheels, privacy glass, a central armrest and extra pockets on the seats.
-Meanwhile range-topping La Prima gains bigger alloys, sat-nav and a handy wireless phone charger on top of the standard four USB-C ports throughout the car.
+All cars get a 10.25-inch central touchscreen with CarPlay and Android Auto integration, which is a solid start.
+Not everyone will agree but we’re calling it a shame the base level Pop version doesn’t get the cool retro steel wheels you get on the electric equivalent, Icon adding roof rauls and skid plates for a more rugged, junior SUV look.
+Meanwhile, range-topping La Prima gains bigger alloys, sat-nav and a handy wireless phone charger on top of the standard four USB-C ports throughout the car.
 The infotainment doesn’t have a huge range of features, but the layout is much simpler to use than the 600’s.
 We appreciate the physical heating controls which get upgraded to climate control with heated seats in La Prima models.
 The Grande Panda brings a slice of Italy to Britain’s streets with its choice of seven paint colours, none of which are grey, and you can add to the robust looks by adding inserts to the Panda lettering imprinted on the doors.

 Expert rating: 4/5